HumanOsv/Kick-Fukui/README.md

 **1)	Step Zero**

-Before starting the installation, it is important to know that Kick-Fukui is not a full or autonomous software; instead, it needs an assisting program to calculate energies and perform optimizations like Open Babel, Lammps, Gaussian and Mopac.
-SnippetKick uses these pre-installed tools for the minima local search on the potential energy surface (PES).
+Before starting the installation, it is important to know that Kick-Fukui uses as input file *(.frag)* the information of *Condensed values of the Fukui functions called attractors*, it needs an assisting program to calculate *Topological Analysis of the Fukui Function* like TAFF, Multiwfn, Dgrid, TopChem2, AIMALL, TopMod, AIM-UC, AIM2000, etc.

 File format with extension **.frag**